Skip to content

 Usage

-The traditional method of using a hook is to create a function with a specific name such as:
+The traditional method of using a hook is to create a global function in your extension's main module/file with a specific naming convention:

 function myextension_civicrm_buildForm($formName, &$form) {